cwmonkey/StarboundMods/README.md

 * Possibly a way to unlock the FU Shoggoth mission
 * Possibly a way to get to the Science Outpost
 * Possibly a way to get to the Outpost
-* Possibly a way to make bees of all types
 * Possibly a way to unlock all quests on pad
-* A way to make all bees (via breeding or new frames)
+* A way to make all bees (via breeding and/or new frames)
+* Unlock required techs (by default or in first level tech unlock)

-## Misc mods:
+## Misc Mods:

 * **light_and_animation_switches_for_objects_fu** - Turn animations on various crafting stations on/off via input nodes.
 WIP